 Located in the north of the Dominican Republic, Puerto Plata is yet another resort which is perfect for family-friendly fun.
 Visit the Ocean World Adventure Park to grasp the opportunity to get up close and personal with marine life.
 Swim with dolphins and sharks or enjoy feeding the sea lions.
 If you’re eager to spend the day on the beach, head to Playa de Long Beach or Playa Dorada, perfect for topping up your tan or taking a dip in the sea.

 Take a trip to Fort San Felipe for a real historical essence of Puerto Plata.
 Self-guided tours are made easy with headsets available on site.
 As you make your way up to the top, you’ll get to enjoy wonderful panoramic views.
 If you don’t mind heights, take a ride in the Teleferico Puerto Plata Cable Car which transports visitors to the top of Mount Isabel de Torres.
 At the very top, you can enjoy Puerto Plata from a different angle as you experience breath-taking views from above.
-There are also many attractions to explore at the top of the mountain too like a lagoon, botanical gardens and a cave.
-In addition, a restaurant is available which is perfect for refuelling during your trip.
+There are also many attractions to explore at the top of the mountain, too, like a lagoon, botanical gardens and a cave.
+What’s more, there’s a restaurant here, which is perfect for refuelling during your trip.